 Handy up-to-date in-the-field reference to Saskatchewan's workplace health and safety requirementsPart of the HATSCAN HANDI-GUIDE Series

-plus six interpretive chapters.
+and Regulations plus six interpretive chapters.
 Durable, light-weight, practical – it's perfect at the office or on any worksite.
 It is a great safety tool for supervisors, workers and safety leaders.
 It helps with worker training and increases worker and supervisor awareness of their responsibilities under workplace safety law.Understand the recent changes to OHS legislation

 Some of the OHS-related highlights from the Saskatchewan Employment Act include